 On certain road conditions, it may be useful to retard the intervention of the traction control system TCS during vehicle acceleration.
-The Mud/Snow function allows greater engine power and more spin during operation.
+The Mud/Snow function allows greater engine power and more wheel spin during TCS operation.
 This function may be helpful to set the vehicle in motion on iced roads, for example.